 - 84g (¼ cup) Honey or Pure Maple Syrup

 - 2 Large Egg Whites

 - 20 drops Stevia Extract

-Improvements I wanted to make for the next time around:
+Improvements I want to make for the next time around:

-Lower oil amount to 1/4 cup and use 1/4 applesauce (unsweetened)
+- Lower oil amount to 1/4 cup and use 1/4 unsweetened applesauce instead

 Anyways, thanks for tuning in.
 Try out the recipe (if you are at high elevation) or revise it to your liking.

 Find another delicious banana bread recipe in the Naughty or Nice Cookbook!